 Choose the product options first

-Three things make Costco muffins special: they’re huge, they’re moist, and berries are bursting out of the top of each one.
-Now your home muffins can be just as special using a similar recipe and freshly unlocked tricks from our favorite big box store.
+Three things make Costco Blueberry Muffins special: they’re huge, they’re moist, and berries are bursting out of the top of each one.
+Now your home muffins can be just as special using a similar recipe and freshly unlocked tricks from our favorite big-box store.

 To get muffins that are moist you’ll need oil.
 I noticed many muffin recipes use butter, but I found it made the muffins taste more like butter cake or pound cake than true muffins.
 Looking at the ingredients listed on the package of Kirkland muffins, you won’t find any butter in there.
 Just oil.
 For this hack, some of that oil comes from margarine (for a mild butter flavor and thicker batter), and the rest is vegetable oil.